Central Virginia

 • 00:21:45

-You'd have to make some determination of who would be appropriate if you decided John was one of the members you'd like to invite.
+You'd have to make some determination of who would be appropriate if you decided Jaunt was one of the members you'd like to invite.

 • 00:21:53

-It's like every Virginia-based one has included DRPT as a non-vendor.
+It's like every Virginia-based one has included DRPT as a non-Virginia sponsor.

 • 00:22:00